tabulify/tabulify/ansible/roles/restic/doc/restic.md

 ### Snapshots

-The contents of a directory at a specific point in time is called a “snapshot” in restic.
+The contents of a directory at a specific point in time is called a `snapshot` in restic.

 The state means the content and metadata like the name and modification time for the file or the directory and its contents.